 If Southeast Asia is world’s top backpacking location then there’s a reason for it.
 It is perfect for millennials, who neither have money, nor time.
 The kind of people falling in my category.
-Here, the visas are cheaper, or not required at all, travelling through one country and another is possible by land, and flights cost as low as flying in your own country!
+Here, the visas are cheaper, or not required at all, travelling through one country and another is possible by land (even for the unfortunate Indians with their weak Indian passport), and flights to a few major airports cost as low as flying domestically in your country!

 For Southeast Asia, all you need is a bit of planning, a little bit of time and you can do (almost) the entire continent in a bargain.

-If I had one month, and wanted to cover as many countries as possible, in a budget, this is what I’d tell myself…
+If I had one month, and wanted to cover as many countries as possible, in a budget, this is the first thing I’d tell myself…

 Don’t Touch Philippines or Indonesia

-You fly to Philippines, you fly back.
-You fly to Indonesia, you fly back again.
+You fly to Philthe Philippines, and you fly back.
+You fly to Indonesia, and you fly back again.
 So why even do that and bleed unnecessary money, unless you really want to do the two countries.
 Rather, cover a few others in the mainland Southeast Asia.

 The Mainland Southeast Asia

-Myanmar, Thailand, Laos, Cambodia, Vietnam, Malaysia and Singapore (if you’ll call it a country, I don’t!) make the mainland Southeast Asia and offer you a lot of freedom while travelling between them.
-You can travel by land inside them, without having a need to fly.
+Myanmar, Thailand, Laos, Cambodia, Vietnam, Malaysia and Singapore make the mainland Southeast Asia and offer you a lot of freedom while travelling between them.
+You can travel by land in between them, without having a need to fly.
 Moreover, the visas to all of them can be obtained electronically or on arrival.
-The only problem, however, can be long distances and a limited time (you need more than 1 month for them).
-So, rather focus on 4 countries, namely, Malaysia, Thailand, Cambodia and Vietnam, the distances between them aren’t brutal
+The only problem, however, can be long distances and a limited time (you need more than 1 month to cover them all without hurrying).
+So, give that you have one one month to travel, I’ll advise just focus on 4 countries, namely, Malaysia, Thailand, Cambodia and Vietnam.
+The distances between them aren’t that brutal.

 4 Countries | 7 Highlights | No Flying